IBM 7030 Stretch: Technical impact

 were all concepts later incorporated in the IBM System/360 line of computers as well as most later central processing units (CPU).

 Stephen Dunwell, the project manager who became a scapegoat when Stretch failed commercially, pointed out soon after the phenomenally successful 1964 launch of System/360 that most of its core concepts were pioneered by Stretch.
-By 1966 he had received an apology and been made an IBM Fellow, a high honor that carried with it resources and authority to pursue one's desired research.
+By 1966, he had received an apology and been made an IBM Fellow, a high honor that carried with it resources and authority to pursue one's desired research.

 Instruction pipelining, prefetch and decoding, and memory interleaving were used in later supercomputer designs such as the IBM System/360 Models 91, 95 and 195, and the IBM 3090 series as well as computers from other manufacturers.
 As of 2021, these techniques are still used in most advanced microprocessors, starting with the 1990s generation that included the Intel Pentium and the Motorola/IBM PowerPC, as well as in many embedded microprocessors and microcontrollers from various manufacturers.

 Hardware implementation

-The 7030 CPU uses emitter-coupled logic (originally called current-steering logic) on 18 types of Standard Modular System (SMS) cards.
+The 7030 CPU uses emitter-coupled logic (originally called current-steering logic) on 18 types of Standard Modular System cards.
 It uses 4,025 double cards (as shown) and 18,747 single cards, holding 169,100 transistors, requiring a total of 21 kW power.
 It uses high-speed NPN and PNP germanium drift transistors, with cut-off frequency over 100 MHz, and using ~50 mW each.
-Some third level circuits use a 3rd voltage level.
+Some third level circuits use a third voltage level.
 Each logic level has a delay of about 20 ns.
 To gain speed in critical areas emitter-follower logic is used to reduce the delay to about 10 ns.

 It uses the same core memory as the IBM 7090.